Patroklo/codeigniter-static-laravel-routes/readme.md

 5 - Change the APPPATH/core/MY_Router.php extended file from "CI_Router" to the new name you have given to the router file of the modular extensions library (in this example "Base_router") remember that you probably will have to add a include_once clause to import that file before the class declaration.

+tl;dr install HMVC library, install the router library and make MY_Controller extend MX_Controller and MY_Router extend the HMVC Router library.

+### jenssegers codeigniter-hmvc-modules

+1 - Add the HMVC library on your Codeigniter installation. ([LINK](https://github.com/jenssegers/codeigniter-hmvc-modules)).

+2 - Delete the APPPATH/core/MY_Router.php file and put the APPPATH/third_party/HMVC/Router.php in it's place changing its name to MY_Router (and also the class inside the file).

+3 - Then install this library without MY_Router.php to prevent file collisions.

+4 - Move the Router.php file to APPPATH/core but changing its name to another one (in this example we will use "Base_Router.php").

+5 - Change the APPPATH/core/MY_Router.php extended file from "CI_Router" to the new name you have given to the router file of this library (in this example "Base_router") remember that you probably will have to add a include_once clause to import that file before the class declaration.

+tl;dr install HMVC library, install the router library and make the HMVC router library extend this router library.

 ## Routing tutorial